SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 #### *getFileNames*(filePattern :: String, #rest directories :: String)*
 Returns a list of absolute paths for all files in the given directories satisfying *filePattern*.

+#### *temporaryFileName(name :: String, extension :: String)*
+Creates a unique file name for a file located in the *Temp* folder. *name* will be followed by a unique number and the file will have an extension as defined by the second parameter.

 #### *normalizeFilePath(filePath :: String)*
 Removes all "\\*directory*\\.." occurrencies from *filePath* and returns this simplified file path.